VMFS Recovery

 LOST parity 1793-2048kb LOST

-It's clear that such 2 Mb file will be a worthless garbage.
+It's clear that such a 2 Mb file will be worthless garbage.

 1-st HDD 2-nd HDD 3-rd HDD 4-th HDD